opendxl/opendxl-domaintools-service-python/doc/sdk/basicaccountinformationexample.rst

 From the DomainTools `Account Information Documentation <https://www.domaintools.com/resources/api-documentation/account-information/>`_:

-`"
-The Account Information API provides a quick and easy way to get a snapshot of API product usage for an account.
+    `"The Account Information API provides a quick and easy way to get a snapshot of API product usage for an account.
-Usage is broken down by day and by month.
+    Usage is broken down by day and by month."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.